Content on this page was generated by AI and has not been manually reviewed.

 Start with a small pilot group representing different departments and OS versions.
 Use GPO results, AppLocker/WDAC events, and user feedback to refine rules before broad rollout.

 If you’re looking for more privacy and control beyond endpoint policies, consider adding a VPN like NordVPN for safe off-network browsing.
 NordVPN’s offer 77% off + 3 months free makes it easier to equip remote workers with a secure browsing option when not on the corporate network.
-Free vpn edge review: comprehensive guide to free vpn edge features, safety, setup, and alternatives
+Dr j edgar reviews for VPN services in 2025: a comprehensive guide to privacy, performance, and value

 Additional resources and references for policy builders